Obtenez 3 mois à 0,99 $/mois

 *A Library Journal “Emerging Stars” Pick*

-A beautiful, stunningly ambitious novel set in World War II Singapore about a woman who survived the Japanese occupation and a man who thought he had lost everything - for fans of Pachinko and We Were the Lucky Ones
+A beautiful, stunningly ambitious novel set in World War II Singapore about a woman who survived the Japanese occupation and a man who thought he had lost everything—for fans of

 Singapore, 1942.
 As Japanese troops sweep down Malaysia and into Singapore, a village is ransacked, leaving only two survivors and one tiny child.

-In the year 2000, 12-year-old Kevin is sitting beside his ailing grandmother when he overhears a mumbled confession.
+In the year 2000, twelve-year-old Kevin is sitting beside his ailing grandmother when he overhears a mumbled confession.
 He sets out to discover the truth, wherever it might lead, setting in motion a chain of events he never could have foreseen.

 Weaving together two time lines and two very big secrets, this stunning debut opens a window on a little-known period of history, revealing the strength and bravery shown by numerous women in the face of terrible cruelty.
-Drawing in part on her family’s experiences, Jing-Jing Lee has crafted a profoundly moving, unforgettable novel about human resilience, the bonds of family, and the courage it takes to confront the past.
+Drawing in part on her family’s experiences, Jing-Jing Lee has crafted a profoundly moving, unforgettable novel about human resilience, the bonds of family and the courage it takes to confront the past.

 20e siècle Fiction de genre Fiction littéraire Historique Singapour Japon impérial Chine Village Comfort Women